5 things to understand about your next generation customers.

 Sweeping generalizations have been made about the next generation of customers from “They want ‘digital’ everything” to “They don’t have the same values as their predecessors.”
 So it’s not surprising that application leaders charged with supporting customer experience are wondering what their next move should be.

-Peer validation has become a key way for many younger people to self-evaluate, thanks to social media, which they use as sources for “reality checks.”
+Peer validation has become a key way for many younger people to self-evaluate, thanks to social media

 To complicate matters, they’re broadly given the misnomer of Millennials when for most organizations, the next generation of customers refers to the youngest Millennials and mostly to older members of Gen-Z. Millennials are people born between 1980 and 1994, and who are 23 to 37 years of age.
 Gen-Z, is a class of people born between 1995 and 2009 who now range from eight to 22 years.